-Rick Santorum, a former two-term senator from Pennsylvania, is a candidate for the Republican Party's 2016 presidential nomination.
-A former fellow at the neoconservative Ethics and Public Policy Center (EPPC), Santorum is a conservative Catholic who champions right-wing domestic programs as well as hawkish U.S. foreign policies in order to confront what he regards as existential threats from abroad.
-He also sought the Republican Party's presidential nomination in 2012.
+Rick Santorum is a former two-term senator from Pennsylvania and fellow at the neoconservative Ethics and Public Policy Center (EPPC).
+He has a reputation as being an extremely conservative Catholic, championing right-wing domestic programs as well as hawkish U.S. foreign policies.
+He unsuccessfully ran for the Republican Party's presidential nomination in 2012 and 2016.